erkaii/networkx/CONTRIBUTING.rst

     $ pytest -k test_barbell --mpl-generate-path=networkx/drawing/tests/baseline

-.. note:: In order to keep the size of the repository from becoming too large, we prefer to limit the size and number of baseline images we include.
+.. note: In order to keep the size of the repository from becoming too large, we prefer to limit the size and number of baseline images we include.

 And test::